mifm/RunSimulinkPkg/readme.txt

 1. Prerequisites for Deployment

-Verify that MATLAB Runtime(R2022b) is installed.
+Verify that MATLAB Runtime(R2023b) is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter

     >>mcrinstaller

 at the MATLAB prompt.
-NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Windows version of the MATLAB Runtime for R2022b from the following link on the MathWorks website:
+Alternatively, download and install the Linux version of the MATLAB Runtime for R2023b from the following link on the MathWorks website:

     https://www.mathworks.com/products/compiler/mcr/index.html